actor-framework/actor-framework/manual/TypeInspection.rst

 gives the best performance.
 However, using the constant names results in a much better user experience in all other cases.

-The following code illustrates how to use a string representation for inspectors that operate on human-readable data representation and the underlying type for an ``enum class`` otherwise.
+The following code illustrates how to provide a string representation for inspectors that operate on human-readable data representation and the underlying type for an ``enum class`` otherwise.

 .. code-block:: C++

-  enum class weekday {
+  enum class weekday : uint8_t {
     monday,
     tuesday,
     wednesday,